 –The ultimate Western Australia road trip will take you about 2-3 weeks, although we recommend sticking closer to 3 weeks to maximize your experience and see everything you can.

 –There are options to take a bus tour around WA, but we can’t recommend doing a self-drive itinerary.
 If you don’t want to buy a campervan, there are lots of options for renting one as well.
+Great options for car rentals/car hire in Australia can be found on this car rental comparison website.

 –Read up on Australia road trip safety.
 We have a basic post with some suggestions here: Tips for Your Australia Road Trip